galaxyproject/training-material/topics/metagenomics/tutorials/shotgun/tutorial.md

 >
 {: .hands_on}

 The generated information remains difficult to inspect.
-Krona (ondov_interactive_2011) is a visualization tool for intuitive exploration of relative abundances of taxonomic classifications.
+Krona ([Ondov et al, 2011](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-385)) is a visualization tool for intuitive exploration of relative abundances of taxonomic classifications.
 It produces an interactive HTML file

 > ### :pencil2: Hands-on: Interactive visualization with KRONA
 >